Yandy Díaz Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.62 team ERA ranks 29th among all league pitching staffs.
+- The White Sox's 5.76 team ERA ranks 29th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fifth-most home runs in baseball (35 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease gets the start for the White Sox, his sixth of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.
+- Giolito gets the start for the White Sox, his sixth of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- The righty's last time out was on Saturday against the Tampa Bay Rays, when he went four innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance came in relief on Monday when the right-hander tossed 2/3 innings against the Toronto Blue Jays while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.